nils-hamel/eratosthene-suite/README.md

 </p>
 <br />

-In addition, the indexation formalism applied on point based models offer a natural spatio-temporal grid on which operation can be easily performed.
-For example, logical convolutions can be computed on the fly on point-based model as illustrated on the following images :
+In addition, the indexation formalism applied on point based models offer a natural spatio-temporal grid on which specific operations can be easily performed.
+For example, logical convolutions can be computed on the fly on point-based models.
+This allows for example to apply an _AND_ logical operator between two different positions in time to show only the elements identical on both time as illustrated on the following images :

 <br />
 <p align="center">